Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Inlier-based outlier detection

-\subsection{Inlier-based Outlier Detection}
+We empirically investigate the $L^2$ error in the proposed D3RE.
+We compare our method with the uLSIF.
+For uLSIF \citep{JMLR:Kanamori+etal:2009}, we use an open-source implementation\footnote{\url{https://github.com/hoxo-m/densratio_py}.}, which uses a linear-in-parameter model with the Gaussian kernel \citep{KanamoriStatistical2012a}.
+For D3RE, we use nnBD-LSIF and $3$-layer perceptron with a ReLU activation function, where the number of the nodes in the middle layer is $100$.
+We conducted nnBD-LSIF for all $C\in\{0.8, 1, 2, 3, 4, 5, 10, 15, 20\}$.
+We also compare these methods with a naively implemented LSIF with a $3$-layer perceptron.
+Let the dimensions of the domain be $d$ and

+where $\mathcal{N}(X; \mu, \Sigma)$ denotes the multivariate normal distribution with mean $\mu$ and $\Sigma$, $\mu^{\mathrm{nu}}$ and $\mu^{\mathrm{de}}$ are $d$-dimensional vectors $\mu^{\mathrm{nu}} = (1,0,\dots, 0)^\top$ and $\mu^{\mathrm{de}} = (0,0,\dots, 0)^\top$, and $I_d$ is a $d$-dimensional identity matrix.
+We fix the sample sizes at $\nnu = \nde = 1,000$ and estimate the density ratio using uLSIF, LSIF, and D3RE (nnBD-LSIF).
+To measure the performance, we use the mean squared error (MSE) and the standard deviation (SD) averaged over $50$ trials.
+Note that in this setting, we know the true density ratio $r^*$.
+The results are shown in Table~\ref{tbl:synthetic}.
+The proposed nnBD-LSIF method estimates the density ratio more accurately than the other methods with a lower MSE.
+In many cases of the results, nnBD-LSIF achieves the best performance at approximately $C=2$.
+This result implies that we do not need to know the exact $C$ to achieve a high level performance in D3RE.

+\section{Inlier-based outlier detection}

-\citet{hido2008,Hido2011} applied the direct DRE for inlier-based outlier detection: finding outliers in a test set based on a training set consisting only of inliers by using the ratio of training and test data densities as an outlier score. \citet{Hyunha2015} and \citet{Abe2019} proposed using neural networks with DRE for this problem.
+As an application of D3RE, we perform \emph{inlier-based outlier detection} experiments with benchmark datasets.
+In addition to {\tt CIFAR-10}, we use {\tt MNIST} \citep{lecun-gradientbased-learning-applied-1998} and {\tt fashion-MNIST} ({\tt FMNIST}) \citep{Xiao2017FashionMNISTAN}, both of which have $10$ classes. \citet{hido2008,Hido2011} applied the a direct DRE for inlier-based outlier detection; that is, finding outliers in a test set based on a training set consisting only of inliers by using the ratio of training and test data densities as an outlier score. \citet{Hyunha2015} and \citet{Abe2019} proposed using shallow neural networks with DRE to deal with this problem.
 In relation to the experimental setting of Section~\ref{sec:num_exp}, the problem setting can be seen as a transductive variant of PU learning \citep{kato2018learning}.